akhoshrozeh/blockchain-developer-bootcamp-final-project/README.md

 ## Running Tests
 Tests for both `ProducerFactory.sol` and `Producer.sol` are in `/truffle/test/1_producerFactory-tests.js`
 1. Go to `/truffle` directory
-2. Make sure your local blockchain is running (Ganache)
+2. Make sure your local blockchain is running (Ganache) on port 8545.
 3. Run `truffle test`

 ## Deploying your own ProducerFactory to a testnet (Rinkeby)